Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 In certain cases, some legacy network infrastructure may drop HTTP connections after a short timeout.
 To protect against such behaviors, Streams sends the client a comment line (starting with a ':' character) every 5 seconds.
 This comment line is ignored by the SSE client and has no effect other than a very limited network consumption.

-When no change is detected by Streams, the subscribers gets those heartbeats repeatedly until an event is finally sent.
+When no change is detected by Streams, the subscribers get those heartbeats repeatedly until an event is finally sent.

 ## Deactivate a SSE subscription